 Dairy products are a convenient source of calcium, iodine and vitamin D, but is dairy really as bad for your health as the headlines often suggest?
+Is diary unhealthy and should you swap to a dairy free, plant based milk?

 There has been concern that diary products, especially full fat ones, contain saturated fat and therefore could increase your risk of cardiovascular disease.